quiltdata/quilt/docs/advanced-features/tabulator.md

 ### Using Athena to Access Tabulator

-Due to the way permissions are configured, Tabulator cannot be accessed from the AWS Console or views.
+Due to the way permissions are configured, Tabulator cannot be accessed from the AWS Console or Athena views.
 You must access Tabulator via the Quilt stack in order to query the tables.
-This can be done by users via the per-bucket "Queries" tab in the Quilt Catalog, or programmatically via `quilt3.login()` and `quilt3.get_boto3_session()` to get an Athena client with the same permissions as the Quilt stack:
+This can be done by users via the per-bucket "Queries" tab in the Quilt Catalog, or programmatically via `quilt3.login()` and `quilt3.get_boto3_session()` to get an Athena client with the same permissions as your Quilt Catalog user:

 <!--pytest.mark.skip-->
 ```python